AlbCa/pyswapp_docs/README.md

     cd code
     pip install .

+## Reference

+    Roser, N., Barone, I., Carrera, A., Flores Orozco, A., 2026. pySWApp - An interactive, open-source Python toolbox for processing seismic surface wave data.
+    Computers and Geosciences
+    [In Preparation]

 ## License

 All source code is made available under the MIT License.
 See LICENSE.md for